rohan-v8rma/HTML-Handbook-and-CSS-Canvas/README.md

 ```
 - **External** - by using a `<link>` element to link to an external CSS file.
 We will be using the following attributes of the `<link>` HTML element:<br>
     - `rel` : Required.
 Specifies the relationship between the current document and the linked document
-    - `href` : 	Specifies the location of the linked document
+    - `href` : 	Specifies the location of the linked document, either as an absolute or relative URL.

 ```
 ...